 Read more

-...individual and unique needs.
-This includes using analogies, drawing things out, and using object lessons when needed.
+...using analogies, drawing things out, and using object lessons when needed.
 While I can tutor many subjects, my particular strengths are in the biological, physical, and biomedical sciences.
 I received my Bachelor's degree in Biophysics, followed by a Master of Biomedical Science and a Doctorate of Naturopathic Medicine.
 I am also certified as a Master Tutor by the College Reading and Learning Association.
-I have also worked as a...
+I have also worked as a college teaching assistant in chemistry and...

 Read more

-...always had a keen interest in science and maths which I always thought to teach other people..From teaching the subjects to my peers in my middle school and high school..
-I developed interest in teaching which lead me to teach middle school and high school students and their good grades even motivated me further to take my teaching one step ahead by teaching subjects like anatomy physiology and pathology to my peers It has always...
+...has always been a blissful experience to me I always had a keen interest in science and maths which I always thought to teach other people..From teaching the subjects to my peers in my middle school and high school ..
+I developed interest in teaching which lead me to teach middle school and high school students and their good grades even motivated me further to take my teaching one step ahead by teaching subjects like...

 Read more